 The email request must present the following information within the body of the email.

 Reason for withdraw:

-**Removal of a withdrawn abstract from the 2018 AUA Meeting Program Book cannot be guaranteed if the request is received after Monday, February 5, 2018.
+**Removal of a withdrawn abstract from publication cannot be guaranteed if the request is received after Friday, February 1, 2019.

 My abstract was scheduled for a date of which I’m unable to attend the meeting.
 Can I request my presentation be changed to another session/day?

 Unfortunately, no. The abstract schedule is final upon release and no changes can be made to accommodate travel schedules.
-If you are unable to attend, please ask a coauthor (listed as such at the time of abstract submission/acceptance) to present the abstract in your place.
+If you are unable to attend, please ask a coauthor (listed on the abstract) to present the abstract in your place.
 If none of the abstract’s listed authors are able to present, the abstract will need to be withdrawn.